Artisan-Peeper/Artisan-Peeper/README.md

 With Artisan Peeper, we revolutionize talent discovery.
 Our platform offers unparalleled access to a diverse pool of skilled individuals, providing invaluable insights with minimal effort.
 Seamlessly navigate through profiles, gaining a comprehensive understanding of each applicant in moments.
 Streamlining the hiring process, we empower businesses to swiftly identify and secure top-tier talent.
 </p>

+## Key Features

+- Develop a user-friendly talent hiring platform using Tailwind and React for the UX/UI
+- Employ spaCy for mining keywords from resumes and generating talent resume scores
+- Train and implement TensorFlow for gaze detection to ensure integrity in our anti-cheating system
+- Create soft-skill and cognitive assessments based on the Big-Five Model Theory using OpenAI
+- Produce key analytics to predict talent personality and determine successful candidate matching for roles